-Evelyn Marsden was always a spirited type.
+Evelyn Marsden (picture above) was always a spirited type.
 Growing up in rural South Australia at Hoyleton she became an accomplished horsewoman.
-She spent holidays on a farm at Murray Bridge, and it was here she was taught to row on the Murray River, even fighting her way against the tide.
+She spent holidays on a farm at Murray Bridge.
+It was here she was taught to row on the Murray River, even fighting her way against the tide to improve her fitness.

-Nursing was an ideal profession for such a practical, hands-on person, and she trained at the Royal Adelaide Hospital before choosing a life at sea with the famous White Star line.
+Nursing was an ideal profession for such a practical, hands-on person, She trained at the Royal Adelaide Hospital before choosing a life at sea with the famous White Star line.

-After the Titanic hit the iceberg on the night of April14, Evelyn and a fellow stewardess were comforted by Assistant Surgeon John Simpson, who had also transferred from the Olympic.
+In the dark hours after the Titanic hit the iceberg on the night of April 14, Evelyn and a fellow stewardess were comforted by Assistant Surgeon John Simpson, who had also transferred from the Olympic.
 He took them to his cabin and gave them whiskey and water, to calm their nerves.
-They didn’t see him again; he was among the tragically high number of those lost.
+They were never to see him again; he was among the tragically high number of those lost.

 Back in Hoyleton Mr and Mrs Marsden spent several days in deep distress waiting for news of their daughter.
 Finally they received a two word telegram, which told them all they needed to know; ‘Safe.
 Evelyn’ .